top of page

 -Optional trip insurance

-We are very willing to help group members connect and find ways to share/save costs (e.g. sharing a rental car from the airport, etc.).
-Please read the packet in the section above for more details on logistics for the river trip.
+We are very willing to help group members connect and find ways to share/save costs (e.g., sharing a rental car from the airport, etc.).
+Please refer to the packet in the section above for more details on the logistics for the river trip.

 Drew Arrieta-8_edited.jpg